gabrielcpule/MCSS/README.md

 ![Architectural layers of the MCSS framework showing the hierarchical structure from design tokens to theme customizations](https://pplx-res.cloudinary.com/image/upload/v1750768057/pplx_code_interpreter/93df39cc_tlqe4z.jpg)

-Architectural layers of the MCCSS framework showing the hierarchical structure from design tokens to theme customizations
+Architectural layers of the MCSS framework showing the hierarchical structure from design tokens to theme customizations

 The layered approach ensures that foundational elements like design tokens provide semantic context that propagates through all subsequent layers [^6_10][^6_11].
 This hierarchical structure enables LLMs to understand component relationships and make informed decisions about styling choices [^6_8].